 In addition to groundwater and surface water, a third water source type in the 180/400-Foot Aquifer Subbasin is recycled water.
 Monterey One Water treats and delivers recycled water to the coastal farmland surrounding Castroville through the CSIP system.
-CSIP deliveries are summarized in Table 4.
+CSIP deliveries are summarized in Table 3.

-Table 4.
+Table 3.
 CSIP Water Deliveries

-2018 (AF/yr.)
 2019 (AF/yr.)

-CSIP Wells 3,900 3,200
+CSIP Wells 3,200

-SRDF-River 5,300 7,600
+SRDF-River 7,600

-SVRP-Recycled 13,600 8,500
+SVRP-Recycled 8,500

-Total 22,800 19,300
+Total 19,300

-Note: CSIP water deliveries are reported in a Water Year basis.
+Note: CSIP water deliveries are reported on a Water Year basis.